NERSC/easybuild-deployment/README.md

 == Temporary directory /tmp/eb-jADhY3 has been removed.
 ```

+Similarly, you can tweak the toolchain name or toolchain version using `--try-toolchain-name`, `--try-toolchain-version`.

-To see content of a given easyconfig you can specify name of easyconfig and specify `--show-ec` option
+To see content of a given easyconfig you can specify name of easyconfig and use the `--show-ec` option

 ```console
 siddiq90@login12> eb bzip2-1.0.6.eb --show-ec